leportella/v4/content/en/posts/2017-10-27-how-to-run-parallel-processes.md

 translationKey: parallel-processes-python
 ---

 This week I ran into a case were I should run several scripts with analysis that could run simultaneously.
-The analysis results would then be used as basis for another analysis, that could only run after all other scripts ended.
+The analysis results would then be used as basis for another analysis, that could only run after all other scripts ended. <!--more-->
 Something like this:

 <center>
   <img src="https://i.imgur.com/XuMDlhb.png" style="height:300px;"/>